 Having all of the knowledge centered in one place with one staff member will only set an organization up for failure, so I've made sure to give a series of small trainings to the entire staff.

 The more transparent you are about how the network works, the more likely the technology will last.

 I repeatedly told my students that some of the greatest makers and technologists of our time were self-taught.
 The excellent support community centered around open source software makes projects such as Commotion sustainable.
 There is a good chance that if a problem arises, someone else already had that issue or someone in another community across the globe is working on a solution to that problem.

 I would like to give my sincere gratitude to the Commotion Wireless Project for the support they gave me along with providing me with necessary tools to build this network.
 Not only did the students at Abaarso School get extremely enthused about mesh networking and learn the meaning of community technology, but now another small part of a country that, technically, does not even exist is more connected to the rest of the world.

 Bridging Investment Gap in Somaliland

-You are not aloneWe have 138 guests online
+You are not aloneWe have 348 guests and 1 member online

 For details visit Salaamfinancial